katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 * It is a general-purpose programming language
 * Supports multiple programming paradigms
 * Very large community with a rich ecosystem of third-party packages
-* interpreted language, i.e. direct execution of commands, no compilation neccessary
+* Interpreted language, i.e. direct execution of commands, no compilation neccessary

 ## Why learn python for data analysis?